quinjesi/Py-Learn/README.md

 # Py-Learn

-A collection of Python scripts and code examples created while learning Python.
+A collection of Python scripts and code examples I made while learning Python.
 This repository covers beginner to advanced topics, with each file demonstrating different concepts, techniques, or small projects.

 ## How to Use